Article by Ahmed Awadallah

-Content that may be suitable for everyone 🔞
+Content that may not be suitable for everyone 🔞

 Ahmed Awadallah did this interview with YouTuber, Gay Ali Baba, who creates content on sex, homosexuality, and health.
 They discussed his motivations for creating his content and the controversy sparked by his use of vernacular language.